docb/dbRackModules/README.md

 The scales selectable via the scale knob are defined  in res/default_scales.json in the dbRackModules plugin directory.
 You can copy this file to scales.json in the same directory and make your own version of it.
 If it can be read without errors it will be taken instead otherwise it falls back to default_scales.json (which should never be changed)

-### JTKeys

-**DEPRECATED** , will be removed - use JTChords of dbRackSequencer instead.

-Simulates a 31 Key Just Intonation keyboard.

-The scales selectable via the scale knob are defined  in res/default_scales_31.json in the dbRackModules plugin directory.
-You can copy this file to scales_31.json in the same directory and make your own version of it.
-If it can be read without errors it will be taken instead otherwise it falls back to default_scales_31.json (which should never be changed)

 ### GenScale